1Malaysia

-1Malaysia (pronounced One Malaysia in English and Satu Malaysia in Malay) was a political slogan coined by former Malaysian Prime Minister Najib Razak in 2009.
-The Initiative aimed to promote ethnic harmony, national unity, and efficient governance.
+1Malaysia (pronounced One Malaysia in English and Satu Malaysia in Malay) was a political slogan coined by former Prime Minister Najib Razak in 2009.
+The Initiative was intended to promote ethnic harmony, national unity, and governance reform.
 Over time, the concept became the subject of public debate and controversy.

-After the 2018 Malaysian general election, in which the long-standing Barisan Nasional's government collapsed and was defeated by Pakatan Harapan, which emerged as the new ruling government, along with the ousting of Najib, the concept was abolished and replaced with Sayangi Malaysiaku, a concept created by Mahathir Mohamad, alongside other significant changes made by his government during his premiership.
+After the 2018 Malaysian general election, in which the Barisan National government was defeated by Pakatan Harapan in the 2018 Malaysian general election, Najib Razak was removed from office.
+The concept was abolished and replaced with Sayangi Malaysiaku, a concept created by Mahathir Mohamad, alongside other significant changes made by his government during his premiership.